govau/notify-client-java/DOCUMENTATION.md

 # Get message status

-Message status depends on message type.
+Message status depends on the type of message that you have sent.

 ## Status - text and email